blinklet/blog-posts/containerlab-network-emulator/containerlab.md

 / # exit
 ```

+### network defect introduction

-Now see impact if the link between R1 and R3 goes down:
+Now see impact if the link between R1 and R3 goes down.

+But how to bring down a link in Containerlab's network topology?
+Containerlab does not offer any simple abstractions for managing link status.

+Currently, there is no function in containerlab that allows the user to control the network connections between nodes.
+So you cannot disable a link or introduce link errors using containerlab commands.

+Docker does not manage the Containerlab links between nodes so we cannot use Docker network commands to disable a link.

+We need to use the native Linux networking commands to manage the links.

+One simple way is to log into a node and shut down a link on the node.
+For example, to shut off *eth2* on Router1:

 ```
 $ sudo docker exec -it clab-frrlab-router1 /bin/ash